EltonA95/PointOfInterest/Readme.md

-# POI analysis via Flickr with Python
+:earth_americas: # POI analysis via Flickr with Python
 ___This project aims to provide a simple and fast code that allows you to obtain the major places of interest in a specific geographic area___
 ___
 ## Description